Positive Indexing

 - “D” shaped handles are an intelligent mix of the two, while maintaining traditional inappropriate linear alignment with the knife blade.

-- Classic culinary handle designs fail to provide adequate thumb control surfaces to counter unsafe rotational input forces.
+- Classic culinary handle designs fail to provide adequate thumb control surfaces to offset unsafe rotational input forces.

-- Traditionally, handles often reflect knife crafters' desire to produce a simple & economical product.
+- Traditionally, handles seem to reflect knife crafters' desire to produce a simple & economical product.

 - A questionable compromise,